 Otolaryngeal symptoms (including anosmia)

-Although upper respiratory tract symptoms such as rhinorrhea, nasal congestion, sneezing and sore throat are relatively unusual, several groups have recently reported on anosmia and hyposmia as an early sign (Luers 2020, Gane 2020).
+Although upper respiratory tract symptoms such as rhinorrhea, nasal congestion, sneezing and sore throat are relatively unusual, it has become clear within a few weeks that anosmia and hyposmia are important signs of the disease (Luers 2020).
 Interestingly, these otolaryngological symptoms appear to be much more common in Europe than in Asia.
 However, it is still unclear whether this is a real difference or whether these complaints in the initial phase in China were not recorded well enough.
-There is now very good data from Europe:
+There is now very good data from Europe: The largest study to date found that 1,754/2,013 patients (87%) reported loss of smell, whereas 1,136 (56%) reported taste dysfunction.
+Most patients had loss of smell after other general and otolaryngologic symptoms (Lechien 2020).
+Mean duration of olfactory dysfunction was 8.4 days.
+Females seem to be more affected than males.
+The prevalence of self-reported smell and taste dysfunction was higher than previously reported and may be characterized by different clinical forms.
+Anosmia may not be related to nasal obstruction or inflammation.
+Of note, only two thirds of patients reporting olfactory symptoms and who had objective olfactory testing had abnormal results.

 “Flu plus ‘loss of smell’ means COVID-19”.
 Among 263 patients presenting in March (at a single center in San Diego) with flu-like symptoms, loss of smell was found in 68% of COVID-19 patients (n=59), compared to only 16% in negative patients (n=203).
 Smell and taste impairment were independently and strongly associated with positivity (anosmia: adjusted odds ratio 11, 95%CI: 5‐24).
 Conversely, sore throat was independently associated with negativity (Yan 2020).